dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 (\#eq:UsefulTheorem)
 \end{equation}

-The left part of the above equation is general, the right part specializes to the OR single-reader multiple-treatment model where the variances are equal and likewise all covariances in \@ref(eq:ExampleSigma) are equal) The correlation  $\rho_1$ is defined by (the reason for the subscript 1 on $\rho$  is the same as the reason for the subscript 1 on  $Cov_1$, which will be explained later):
+The right hand side specializes to the OR single-reader multiple-treatment model where the variances (for different treatments) are equal and likewise the covariances in Eqn. \@ref(eq:ExampleSigma) are equal) The correlation  $\rho_1$ is defined by (the reason for the subscript 1 on $\rho$ is the same as the reason for the subscript 1 on $Cov_1$, which will be explained later):

 $$\rho_1=\frac{Cov_1}{Var}$$

-The I x I covariance matrix $\Sigma$  can be written alternatively as (shown below is the matrix for I = 5; as the matrix is symmetric elements at and above the diagonal are shown):
+The I x I covariance matrix $\Sigma$  can be written alternatively as (shown below is the matrix for I = 5; as the matrix is symmetric, only elements at and above the diagonal are shown):

 \begin{equation}
 \Sigma =